Center Urges U.S. Supreme Court to Allow Street Preacher’s Case to Proceed

-CLS’ Center for Law & Religious Freedom filed an amicus brief in September urging the U.S. Supreme Court to grant certiorari in this important case.
+CLS’ Center for Law & Religious Freedom filed an amicus brief in September urging the U.S. Supreme Court to reverse the lower court decisions and allow Mr. Olivier’s case to proceed.

 Do You Need Help?